CORONAVIRUS UPDATE: Saturday Meditation at 9 AM CT is currently held in person and online . Zoom meeting info is available here. All are welcome.

-Join us every Saturday morning from 9 - 10:30 a.m. for meditation followed by a brief discussion.
-Meditation begins at 9:00; please plan to be seated before then.
-We meet at National Avenue Christian Church, 1515 S. National Ave, Springfield, MO 65804 (map).
+Join us every Saturday morning from 9 - 10:30 AM CT for meditation followed by a brief discussion.
+Meditation begins at 9 AM CT; please plan to be seated before then.
+We meet in the Parlor of National Avenue Christian Church, 1515 S. National Ave, Springfield, MO 65804 (map).

 National Avenue Christian Church is located on the west side of National, about 5 blocks north of Sunshine.
 Please park in the parking lot behind the church.
 Enter from the parking lot, through the door closer to Portland St. (door awning is labeled "Gallery").
 Walk through the Gallery and past a set of white double doors.
 The Parlor is straight ahead at the end of the hall.

 We love seeing new faces.
-If it's your first time visiting, please arrive 10-15 minutes early and introduce yourself.
+If it's your first time, please arrive 10-15 minutes early and introduce yourself.
 We'll help you settle in and give you seating and posture tips if you need them.
-Please plan to be seated before 9:00 am when the meditation begins.
+Please plan to be seated before 9 AM CT when the meditation begins.

-You are welcome to join us.
-If your project requires an interview please send an e-mail letting us know that you would like to attend and that you wish to do an interview.
-Send to ozarksdharma (at) gmail.com.
+For students with class projects that require an interview, send an e-mail letting us know that you would like to attend and that you wish to do an interview.
+See our Contact Us page.

 DonationsOzarks Dharma Community is a Missouri non-profit.
-If you'd like to make a donation you can drop it in the basket on Saturday or donate online here.
+If you wish to make a donation you can drop it in the donation basket on Saturday or click the donate button below.